NatashaCamille/NatashaCamille/README.md

 Skills: REACT / JS / HTML / CSS / ORACLE

 - 🔭 I’m currently working on my profile
-- 🌱 I’m currently learning Web3 / Blockchain
+- 🌱 I’m currently learning how to use Web3
 - 🤔 I’m looking for help with Web3
 - 😄 Pronouns: She / her / I